MA86/GitHubPages/README.md

 Below I will be posting periodic updates on progress building this game.
 I will post short video clips and other information about the latest developments.

 ## Update #1
 Implemented basic forward and backward movement.
-I will improve this by adding unique movement mechanics in the future.
+I will improve this further by adding unique movement mechanics in the future.

 ![forward_backward](https://user-images.githubusercontent.com/22569153/125556230-15b26343-25dd-4f58-bd36-7db463c46b55.gif)

 ## Update #2
 Implemented turning ability.
 As mentioned above, a better movement mechanic would drastically improve the gaming experience.
-Better game mechanics are currently in the `TODO` list in the future.
+Better game mechanics are currently in my `TODO` list for the future.

 ![rotation](https://user-images.githubusercontent.com/22569153/125557500-10d98679-1fa3-47e4-b5c8-9886950be3ab.gif)